hyahatiph-labs/ln-infrabot/README.md

 1. This application runs on the latest Node 12.x+
 2. Currently, only battle tested on Fedora 34 Stable
+3. Aperture path is set to $HOME/.go/bin/aperture, udate as needed

 ```json
 {